Eduardo Coudet: Internacional

 On 16 December 2019, Coudet was appointed manager at Brazilian Série A side Internacional, after agreeing to a two-year contract.
-His first game in charge was a 1–0 win at Juventude, the first game of the Campeonato Gaúcho, and finished the State League Season as runners-up to Grenal rivals Grêmio.
-He quit the club on 9 November 2020.
+His first game in charge was a 1–0 win at Juventude, the first game of the Campeonato Gaúcho, and finished the state league season as runners-up to Grenal rivals Grêmio.

+Coudet quit the club on 9 November 2020, due to an approach by Celta Vigo in Spain's La Liga.
+He left the club in the lead in the domestic league after 20 games, as well as being in the last 16 of the Copa Libertadores and the quarter-finals of the Copa do Brasil, having won 24 and lost 9 of his 46 fixtures.

 Celta

-On 12 November 2020, Coudet was named in charge of La Liga side RC Celta de Vigo, signing an 18-month deal.
+On 12 November 2020, Coudet was named in charge of Celta, signing an 18-month deal with the club where he had previously been a player.
 He won his first five in command, with the most goals and fewest conceded of any league manager at that time, markedly better than his predecessor Óscar García.
 At the end of the season, he signed a new contract until June 2024, including the Galician club's centenary.

-In January of 2021 and 2022, Coudet's team were eliminated from the Copa del Rey by third-tier opposition away in the Balearic Islands, namely UD Ibiza and CD Atlético Baleares.
-On 2 November 2022, he was sacked by the club.
+In January 2021 and 2022, Coudet's team were eliminated from the Copa del Rey by third-tier opposition away in the Balearic Islands, namely Ibiza and Atlético Baleares.
+On 2 November 2022, he was sacked for the first time in his managerial career, having lost the confidence of club president Carlos Mouriño; he was succeeded by Carlos Carvalhal.

 Atlético Mineiro

-On 19 November 2022, Coudet joined Brazilian club Atlético Mineiro ahead of the 2023 season, signing a two-year deal.
+On 19 November 2022, Coudet returned to Brazil and signed for Atlético Mineiro ahead of the 2023 season, on a two-year deal.
+In April 2023, he won the Campeonato Mineiro with an aggregate 5–2 win over rivals América in the finals.
+His resignation was announced on 11 June, having won 21 and lost 8 of his 35 games, with the team nearing the last 16 of the Copa Libertadores.

+Internacional return

+On 19 July 2023, Coudet was announced back at Internacional, replacing sacked Mano Menezes for the rest of the year.
+He arrived accompanied by assistant manager Lucho González.
+Four days later, he managed the club to a goalless draw away to Red Bull Bragantino, and took five matches to record his first win as Internacional knocked out River Plate on penalties following a 2–1 victory in regular time at Beira-Rio to lead the team into the Copa Libertadores quarterfinals.
+He proceeded to lead the team to the semifinals, where they got knocked out by eventual winners Fluminense in a 1–2 defeat in Porto Alegre.
+The club finished the league season in 9th, and Coudet's contract was extended for another year.

+In 2024, Inter were eliminated from the semi-finals of the state league, losing on penalties to Juventude in March.
+On 10 July, having lost at home to the same team in the third round of the Copa do Brasil, he was sacked.